Alibaba Group (NYSE:BABA) Issues Quarterly Earnings Results

-Alibaba Group (NYSE:BABA) announced its quarterly earnings results on Monday.
-The specialty retailer reported $22.03 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.78 by $19.25, MarketWatch Earnings reports.
-Alibaba Group had a net margin of 22.56% and a return on equity of 12.74%.
-The company had revenue of $221.08 billion for the quarter, compared to analyst estimates of $214.39 billion.
-During the same quarter in the prior year, the business posted $18.19 EPS.
-Alibaba Group’s quarterly revenue was up 36.9% on a year-over-year basis.
+Alibaba Group (NYSE:BABA) posted its earnings results on Monday.
+The specialty retailer reported $22.03 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.78 by $19.25, MarketWatch Earnings reports.
+The firm had revenue of $221.08 billion for the quarter, compared to analyst estimates of $214.39 billion.
+Alibaba Group had a return on equity of 12.74% and a net margin of 22.56%.
+The company’s revenue for the quarter was up 36.9% on a year-over-year basis.
+During the same period in the previous year, the company posted $18.19 earnings per share.

-Several brokerages have recently commented on BABA.
-The Goldman Sachs Group increased their price target on shares of Alibaba Group from $315.00 to $350.00 in a research note on Tuesday, October 6th.
-Oppenheimer increased their price target on shares of Alibaba Group from $325.00 to $335.00 and gave the stock an “outperform” rating in a research note on Monday, October 26th.
-DZ Bank restated a “buy” rating on shares of Alibaba Group in a research note on Thursday, November 5th.
-Zacks Investment Research lowered shares of Alibaba Group from a “buy” rating to a “hold” rating and set a $280.00 price target on the stock. in a research note on Thursday, November 12th.
-Finally, Stifel Nicolaus reiterated a “buy” rating and issued a $330.00 target price on shares of Alibaba Group in a research note on Tuesday, October 27th.
-Three investment analysts have rated the stock with a hold rating, twenty-five have given a buy rating and one has issued a strong buy rating to the stock.
-The company has an average rating of “Buy” and a consensus price target of $321.55.
+Several research analysts have weighed in on BABA shares.
+Truist lifted their target price on Alibaba Group from $308.00 to $326.00 in a report on Friday, January 22nd.
+HSBC lifted their price target on Alibaba Group from $329.00 to $330.00 and gave the company a “buy” rating in a research note on Wednesday.
+Barclays lifted their price target on Alibaba Group from $360.00 to $365.00 and gave the company an “overweight” rating in a research note on Monday, November 9th.
+The Goldman Sachs Group lifted their price target on Alibaba Group from $315.00 to $350.00 in a report on Tuesday, October 6th.
+Finally, Oppenheimer lifted their price target on Alibaba Group from $325.00 to $335.00 and gave the stock an “outperform” rating in a report on Monday, October 26th.
+Three analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and one has given a strong buy rating to the company.
+Alibaba Group currently has a consensus rating of “Buy” and an average price target of $320.55.

 Alibaba Group Holding Limited, through its subsidiaries, provides online and mobile commerce businesses in the People's Republic of China and internationally.
 It operates through four segments: Core Commerce, Cloud Computing, Digital Media and Entertainment, and Innovation Initiatives and Others.